SHOP

 5. Autoimmune Skin Diseases: A Potential Alternative to DIF

-Traditional diagnostic methods for autoimmune skin diseases, such as direct immunofluorescence (DIF), can be costly and time-consuming.
-Recent research suggests that PAS staining, by highlighting immune complexes rich in carbohydrates, could provide a more affordable alternative to DIF.
+According to studies, PAS staining may offer a more cost-effective option, than DIF for diagnosing autoimmune skin conditions by illuminating carbohydrate-rich immune complexes.
 Studies have shown a strong correlation between PAS and DIF staining patterns in several autoimmune skin diseases, suggesting its potential as a valuable diagnostic tool.

 Celnovte: A Trusted Name in Immunohistochemistry